Yona-Appletree/ledSPI/README.md

 -----

-Once you have LEDscape sending data to your pixels, you will probably want to use the `opc-rx` server which accepts Open Pixel Control data and passes it on to LEDscape.
-There is an angstrom-compatible service checked in, which can be installed like so:
+Once you have LEDscape sending data to your pixels, you will probably want to use the `opc-server` server which accepts Open Pixel Control data and passes it on to LEDscape.
+There is an systemd service checked in, which can be installed like so:

 	sudo systemctl enable /path/to/LEDscape/ledscape.service